zainsadaqat/js-lesson/README.md

-# Shopping Website Built with HTML, CSS, and JavaScript
+# Shopping Website Built with HTML, CSS, and JavaScript.